Laura Swaan Wrede

 Major General Laura Maria Swaan Wrede, née Swaan (born 16 August 1964) is a Swedish Army officer.
-She currently serves as the Chief of Home Guard appointed on 30 September 2022.
-She previously served as regimental commander of the Life Guards between 2017 and 2020 (she was the first female commander of the Life Guards) and as the Deputy Chief of Army from 2020 to 2022.
+She currently serves as the Deputy Commander of the Multinational Special Training Command (MN ST-C) European Union Military Assistance Mission in support of Ukraine (EUMAM Ukraine/UA) since May 2026.
+She previously served as regimental commander of the Life Guards between 2017 and 2020 (she was the first female commander of the Life Guards), the Deputy Chief of Army from 2020 to 2022, and as the Chief of Home Guard from 2022 to 2026.

 Early life

 Swaan Wrede was born on 16 August 1964.
 She moved to Målilla, Kalmar County, Sweden at the age of 6 and attended school in Vimmerby.
 Her father was self-employed, and her mother worked in finance.
 Her sister is an officer, and several of her female relatives have a military background.
 Her grandmother’s sister served at the front during both the Winter War and the Continuation War in Finland.
 Her grandmother and mother were born in Karelia.

 At the age of twelve, Swaan Wrede decided that she wanted to become an officer, though she has stated that she is unsure where the idea originated.
 When it came time for her school work experience (prao), she was informed by her guidance counselor that "the military does not accept girls."
 Unwilling to accept this, Wrede contacted the Småland Regiment (I 12) in Eksjö on her own initiative.
 Lieutenant Colonel Inge Werner, who was considered forward-thinking for his time, took her request seriously and invited her to spend a few nights at the regiment.
 She was accommodated in the infirmary, and it was during this visit in 1980—when women were not yet permitted to perform compulsory military service—that her interest in a military career was likely established.
 The experience strengthened her determination, and she subsequently joined the Swedish Women's Voluntary Defence Organization and the Swedish Voluntary Motorcycle Corps (Frivilliga Motorcykelkåren, FMCK).
 When the Swedish Armed Forces later opened recruitment to women, Swaan Wrede applied to the army and was accepted as one of the first female recruits.
 She began her service at the age of eighteen and has remained in the military since then.

 Wrede completed her military training at the Luleå Anti-Aircraft Regiment (Lv 7) in Luleå, where she specialized in air defense operations and trained to operate a range of weapons systems, including the Bofors 40 mm L/60 gun, the RBS 70, and the MIM-23 Hawk.